DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 * coaching and mentoring other teachers, including trainees and early career teachers
 * undertaking a national professional qualification (NPQ)
-* supporting your school to produce schemes of work to reduce workload
+* supporting your school with plans to reduce workload

 | Area                                     | Minimum | Maximum |
 | -------                                  | -----   | -----   |